-Effective October 1, 2008, the City's contribution to the Employee Option Benefit Fund (EOBF) shall be \$934.18 per month for each regular full-time employee.
-An employee may elect to allocate unused insurance contributions from his/her Employee Option Benefit Fund to his/her deferred comp account.
-The employee is not required to participate in the PERS Medical Program to be eligible to use the Employee Option Benefit Fund amount for deferred compensation, provided, however, that the employee must annually present to the Human Resources department acceptable verification that he/she is covered for health insurance through another source.
+- 5. Effective January 1 each year, the City's contribution to the EOBF for all other bargaining unit employees with health insurance coverage will not increase until the least expensive health insurance premium for single and two-party exceeds the amount that the City contributes to the EOBF.
+Then the City's contribution to the EOBF for that category of insurance will, when combined with the mandated PERS monthly contribution, increase to equal the premium of the least expensive single and two party health insurance plans offered and available to all City employees, respectively. - 6.
+An employee may elect to allocate any unused contribution amounts from his/her EOBF to deferred compensation.
+The employee is not required to participate in the PERS Medical Program to be eligible to use the EOBF amount for deferred compensation, provided, however, that the employee must annually present acceptable verification to the Human Resources Department that he/she has health insurance coverage from another source.